nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 8. Find a recipe by attribute: `find`

-Finds recipes by their attributes, e.g. time needed, calories etc.
+I can find recipes by their attributes, e.g. time needed, calories etc.

 #### Format: `find /ATTRIBUTE_NAME ATTRIBUTE_VALUE `